 Incubation days

 Figure 1.
 Temporal Variation of CH4 oxidation in soil of maize and chickpea under different crop residue management.
-The residue retention were 0%, 30%, 90% and conventional tillage (CT).
+The residue retentions were 0%, 30%, 90% and conventional tillage (CT).
 Soil samples were collected from different depths (0-15 cm and 15-30 cm) at vegetative stage, of the crop.

 3.2 CH4 PRODUCTION FROM SOIL UNDER THE INFLUENCE OF DIFFERENT LEVEL OF RESIDUE RETENTION